p2k3m/ResumeForge/README.md

 inside `dist/lambda`.
 Each artifact directory includes a `build-info.json` file that captures the Git SHA and build timestamp for traceability.
 Individual steps remain available through `npm run build:client` and `npm run build:lambda`.

+Use `npm run build:all` (or `make build-all`) to wipe previous artifacts via `npm run clean` before rebuilding.
+Running `npm run clean` on its own removes cached coverage reports, stale SAM builds, and old client bundles so subsequent builds start from a pristine workspace.

 ### Post-deployment verification

 1. Confirm that the CloudFormation outputs include `ApiBaseUrl`.
 This is the canonical URL for the deployed serverless API.